mohsen3/haskell-tutorials/Introduction.md

 - Typed lambda calculus
 - Lisp, ML, Miranda, ...

+### Haskell features
+ - Purely functional -> No side effect for functions, no `for/while` loop, referencial transparency
+ - Immutable variables by default
+ - Strongly typed with type inference
+ - Lazy (non-strict) -> results are evaluated only if they are required
+ - Layout based syntax (like Python, unlike C/C++)

 ### Is it more compiley or interprety?

 Haskell is a compiled language.